SirEggplant/Computer-Vision/README.md

-A collection of programming assignments from CSCI-631: Foundations of Computer Vision at Rochester Institute of Technology (RIT).
+A collection of programming assignments from CSCI-631:
+Foundations of Computer Vision at Rochester Institute of Technology.
 This repository showcases implementations of fundamental computer vision concepts.